Estradiol/levonorgestrel (Absorbed through the skin)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Leave the patch in its sealed wrapper until you are ready to put it on.
 Tear the wrapper open carefully.
 NEVER CUT the wrapper or the patch with scissors.
 Do not use any patch that has been cut by accident.
-Do not touch the sticky side of the patch with your fingers.
+Do not touch the sticky side of the patch.

-- Do not place the patch in a crease or fold of your skin.
-Do not wear the patch in an area where clothes are tight, such as your waistline.
+- Do not place the patch where your skin folds or where clothes are tight.
 Do not wear the patch on or near your breasts.
 Avoid getting sunlight on the patch while you are wearing it.Do not put the patch over burns, cuts, or irritated skin.

 - Put on a new patch if the old one has fallen off and cannot be reapplied.